Landen Lucas

-Landen Allen Lucas (born October 3, 1993) is an American professional basketball player for APOEL B.C. of the Cyprus Basketball Division A. Lucas played college basketball at Kansas.
+Landen Allen Lucas (born October 3, 1993) is an American professional basketball player.
+He played college basketball for the Kansas Jayhawks.

 High school career

-Began his high school career at Sunset High School in Portland, moved to Findlay Prep in Henderson, Nevada as a junior and was back in Portland at Westview High School for his senior season.
-At Findlay Prep, Lucas averaged 6.0 points, 6.0 rebounds and 2.0 blocked shots per game.
-He averaged 21.0 points, 14.0 rebounds and 4.0 blocks per game as a senior at Westview High School.
-Recorded his best game as a senior when he scored 32 points, pulled down 22 rebounds and blocked 11 shots.
+Began his high school career at Sunset High School in Portland, moved to Findlay Prep in Henderson, Nevada, as a junior, and was back in Portland at Westview High School for his senior season.
+At Findlay Prep, Lucas averaged six points, six rebounds and two blocked shots per game.
+He averaged 21 points, 14 rebounds, and four blocks per game as a senior at Westview High School.
+Recorded his best game as a senior when he scored 32 points, pulled down 22 rebounds, and blocked 11 shots.

-Landen was rated a three-star recruit by Rivals.com.
+Landen was rated a three-star recruit by Rivals.

 College career

 As a sophomore, Lucas averaged 3.5 points and 4.3 rebounds per game and made 14 starts.
 Lucas averaged 5.8 points per game as a junior at Kansas.
 In the offseason, he worked on his offensive game with former Jayhawk Wayne Simien.
-Lucas scored a career-high 18 points to go with 12 rebounds in a 90-88 win against Kansas State on January 4, 2017.
+Lucas scored a career-high 18 points to go with 12 rebounds in a 90–88 win against Kansas State on January 4, 2017.
 As a senior, Lucas was an All-Big 12 Honorable Mention.
-He averaged 8.0 points and 8.3 rebounds per game on a team that finished 31-5.
+He averaged eight points and 8.3 rebounds per game on a team that finished 31–5.